aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

-Now `self._render_function` is a callable Python function, we'll use it later
+Now `self._render_function` is a callable Python function.
+We'll use it later
 during the rendering phase.